L-Havi/Offline-helper/README.md

 # Offline-helper
 Offline help toolkit

-Current rows of code: 38 600
+Current rows of code in version 2.0.2: 35 515